MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

 See 29:30. -->

+##

 At runtime, you might have different audio sources inside an Audio Zone (for example, attendees, video players, and radios).
 Mesh determines which Voice should be assigned to which source and then applies the appropriate setting using the Spatializer.
-Every time someone enters or exists an Audio Zone, the settings are adjusted.
+Every time someone enters or exits an Audio Zone, the settings are adjusted.

 ## Distance attenuation curves